lizziebru/CamtrapSimulation/README.md

 ## **Camera trap simulation work**

-This repository contains my developments of Marcus Rowcliffe's simulation of camera trap detection of animal movement.
+This repository contains my developments of Marcus Rowcliffe's simulation of the detection of moving animals by camera traps.
 ___

 ### **Languages**